amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 ![promise catch](/images/promise-catch.gif)

 For this case, you will see `a`, `b` and the error message on `c`.
-The function `d` will never get executed because the error broke the sequence.
+The function` will never get executed because the error broke the sequence.

-Also you can handle the error using the 2nd argument of the `then` function.
+Also, you can handle the error using the 2nd argument of the `then` function.
 However, be aware that `catch` will not execute anymore.

 ```js
 Promise.resolve()